DanielJDupont/DeepRL/README.md

 > ***Seek freedom and become captive.
 Seek discipline and become free.***
 ---

-### Why Learn Deep Reinforcement Learning?
+### Why Should You Learn Deep Reinforcement Learning?

-There is nothing more interesting to me than watching these agents make superhuman-like decisions to accomplish their goals.
+There is nothing more interesting than watching these agents make superhuman-like decisions to accomplish their goals.

 > ***I am only passionately curious.***